EngineeringSeptember 27, 2022

 Snowflake is a cloud data warehouse that can store and analyze all your data records in one place.
 It can automatically scale up/down its compute resources to load, integrate, and analyze data.

 As a result, you can run virtually any number of workloads across many users at the same time without worrying about resource contention.
-Workloads can include use cases such as batch processing data to streaming real-time data to enabling interactive analytics to processing complex data pipelines.
+Workloads can include use cases such as batch data processing to interactive analytics to complex data pipelines.

 Because Snowflake can scale on-demand capacity and performance as needed, data teams no longer need to run upfront capacity planning exercises.
 Nor do they need to maintain costly oversized data warehouses that remain mostly underutilized.